gnushoggoth/AutoHivoMeta-Rhizomes-/k3smindsdb.md

   - port: 9000
     targetPort: 9000

+This Service will be used by MLflow (via the S3 API) to store and retrieve artifacts from MinIO.

 Apply these manifests:

-kubectl apply -f minio-deployment.yaml kubectl apply -f minio-service.yaml
+kubectl apply -f minio-secret.yaml   # if you created a secret for MinIO creds kubectl apply -f minio-deployment.yaml kubectl apply -f minio-service.yaml

 Deploying MLflow

-MLflow ties everything together by leveraging PostgreSQL and MinIO.
+MLflow is the glue that ties everything together (tracking experiments, storing models, and offering a UI).
 Let’s deploy it.

 3.1 Create a ConfigMap for MLflow